 Whatever that next step may be, it is important that the responsible party is aware and that all citations are handled using the same process, creating consistency.

 It is also important to regularly analyze and improve existing collection procedures.
 When it comes to analyzing the current collection system, it is important to determine existing collection percentages.
-This provides a benchmark number for comparing month-to-month collection rates to the parking department or, if you choose to outsource your collections, the 3rd party collection agency.
+This provides a benchmark number for comparing month-to-month collection rates to the parking department or, if you choose to outsource your collections, the third-party collection agency.

 Identify and Analyze Trends